tailordev-commons/website/software-carpentry/lessons/introduction-to-programming-with-python.md

 ## Python 102

 This lesson aims at plotting figures with [Matplotlib](http://matplotlib.org/) and using [NumPy](http://www.numpy.org/), the fundamental package for scientific computing with Python.
 This lesson has been created by [Björn Grüning](https://twitter.com/bjoerngruening).
+Now that you know the basics of programming with Python, let's have some fun with nice charts!

 You can download the Jupyter Notebook for this lesson: [python-102.ipynb](/software-carpentry/data/python-102.ipynb).